rhuss/rhuss.github.io/_posts/2015-3-23-Jmx4Perl-on-OSX.md

 $ brew unlink readline
 ````

-These steps are only necessary if you need advanced readline functionality (or a coloured prompt in j4psh ;-).
+These steps are really only necessary if you need advanced readline functionality (or a coloured prompt in j4psh ;-).